pmiossec/rssperso/README.md

 * Better favicons
 * Being able to add to Pocket or Wallabag (from ToDoList or from rss feed)
 * Display icon of all feeds on top (toggle show all/none)
+* Being able to re-add to the reading list the last link opened!!!